 If you engage in online trading of securities, the purchased securities are kept in a Demat account making it easier for users to trade the securities.
 The Demat account holds the investments that you make across the various asset classes.

 There are four distinct types of Demat account charges that you will come across:

 Depository participants need to pay safety charges as a one-time fee and most do not opt for a fee from the investor to maintain the account.
-Those who do charge a custodian fee may have one on a monthly basis and the charges vary based on the number of securities linked to the Demat account.
+Those who do charge a custodian fee may have one every month and the charges vary based on the number of securities linked to the Demat account.
 The charges can be as little as Rs.
 1 for each International Securities Identification Number.
-If you have paid a one time charge, however, the bank or broker will not charge a separate custodian charge for the ISIN.

 3. Demat Account Transaction Charges